-To date, CO_2 capture and sequestration (CCS) into deep subsurface environments such as oil, gas, and porous aquifers is considered as a solution for reducing the emission of substantial amounts of anthropogenic CO_2 and preventing dangerous consequences of the anticipated future climate change.
-CCS offshore deep subseafloor environments has a number of advantages, including a positive risk assessment compared to shallow-water CCS (House et al., 2006; Schrag, 2009).
-It has been predicted that CCS can potentially reduce future world emissions from fuel energy by 20% (Dooley et al., 2006).
-In a terrestrial saline aquifer located in Germany, CO_2 injection has stimulated deep microbial population and activities, indicating that deep microbial communities may adapt to the drastic environmental change and play some roles in biogeochemical cycles (Morozova et al., 2010; Krüger et al., 2011).
-However, the behavior and stability of CO_2 as well as its geochemical and biological reactions in deep marine subsurface repositories are still almost completely uncertain (Onstott, 2005).
+To date, CO2 capture and sequestration (CCS) into deep subsurface environments, such as oil, gas, and porous aquifers, is considered a potential means to reduce anthropogenic release of CO2 to the atmosphere and weaken the negative impact of anthropogenically induced climate change.
+CCS offshore in deep subseafloor environments has a number of advantages, including fewer risks than shallow-water CCS (House et al., 2006; Schrag, 2009).
+It has been predicted that CCS can potentially reduce future world emissions from fuel energy by ~20% (Dooley et al., 2006).
+In a terrestrial saline aquifer located in Germany, CO2 injection has stimulated microbial growth and activity, indicating that deep microbial communities respond to drastic environmental change (Morozova et al., 2010; Krüger et al., 2011).
+In deep-sea CO2 seeps, small microbial populations that mediate carbon cycling have been observed in sediment under high CO2 and low pH conditions (Inagaki et al., 2006a; Yanagawa et al., 2013).
+By contrast, the behavior and stability of CO2 and its geochemical and biological reactions in deep-marine subsurface repositories are still almost completely uncertain (Onstott, 2005; Kirk, 2011).

-Using cored samples from Expedition 337, multiple scientific issues regarding the geological CO_2 sequestration will be addressed through shore-based ex situ experimentations.
-For example
+Using cored samples from Expedition 337, multiple scientific issues regarding geological CO_2 sequestration will be addressed through shore-based ex situ experiments.
+These include

-- How does liquid or supercritical CO2 spatially penetrate into various lithostratigraphic settings? - How does CO2 react with minerals, organic matter, and life in the deep subsurface? - What are the impacts of long-term CO2 storage on biogeochemical carbon cycling and the subsurface biosphere on different timescales?
+• How does liquid or supercritical CO2 penetrate into various lithostratigraphic settings?

-Conducting various multidisciplinary ex situ experimental studies using cored materials as well as in situ logging characterizations of the deep-riser hole, Expedition 337 will significantly expand our knowledge of the coalbed subseafloor hydrocarbon system, including the physiochemical and biological factors that determine the potential for CO2 sequestration.
+- How does CO2 react with minerals, organic matter, and life in the deep subsurface? - What are the impacts of long-term CO2 storage on biogeochemical carbon cycling and the subsurface biosphere?

-Background
+By conducting various multidisciplinary ex situ experiments using cored materials and performing in situ logging characterizations of the deep-riser hole, Expedition 337 will significantly expand our knowledge of the coalbed subseafloor hydrocarbon system, including the physicochemical and biological factors that determine the potential for CO_2 sequestration.

-Geological setting
+Background Geological setting

-IODP Site C0020 is located in a forearc basin formed by the subduction of the Pacific plate (~8 cm/y, west-northwest plate motion vector, Seno et al., 1996) beneath northeastern Honshu, Japan (Fig. F1).
-The Hidaka Trough, a sedimentary basin formed by subsidence in the drilling area, originates just offshore southwest of Hokkaido and extends to the Japan Trench.
+IODP Site C0020 is located in a forearc basin formed by the subduction of the Pacific plate (~8 cm/y, westnorthwest plate motion vector; Seno et al., 1996) beneath northeastern Honshu, Japan (Fig. F1).
+The Hidaka Trough, a sedimentary basin formed by subsidence in the drilling area, originates just offshore, southwest of Hokkaido, and extends to the Japan Trench.
 Along the coastal area of the Shimokita Peninsula, both sedimentary and volcanic rocks younger than Late Cretaceous lie scattered on Triassic to Early Cretaceous sedimentary rocks or Cretaceous granites.